AckerlyXu/heima/articles/sql-database/sql-database-design-patterns-multi-tenancy-saas-applications.md

-<properties
+---
-    pageTitle="Design patterns for multitenant SaaS applications and Azure SQL Database | Azure" description="This article discusses the requirements and common data architecture patterns of multitenant database applications running in a cloud environment need to consider and the various tradeoffs associated with these patterns.
-It also explains how Azure SQL Database, with its elastic pools and elastic tools, help address these requirements in a no-compromise fashion." keywords=""
+title: Design patterns for multitenant SaaS applications and Azure SQL Database | Azure
+description: This article discusses the requirements and common data architecture patterns of multitenant database applications running in a cloud environment need to consider and the various tradeoffs associated with these patterns.
+It also explains how Azure SQL Database, with its elastic pools and elastic tools, help address these requirements in a no-compromise fashion.
-    services="sql-database"
-    documentationcenter=""
-    author="srinia"
-    manager="jhubbard"
-    editor="" />
-<tags
-    ms.assetid="1dd20c6b-ddbb-40ef-ad34-609d398d008a"
-    ms.service="sql-database"
-    ms.custom="development"
-    ms.devlang="NA"
-    ms.topic="article"
-    ms.tgt_pltfrm="NA"
-    ms.workload="sqldb-design"
-    ms.date="02/01/2017"
-    wacn.date=""
-    ms.author="srinia" />
+keywords: ''
+services: sql-database
+documentationcenter: ''
+author: srinia
+manager: jhubbard
+editor: ''

+ms.assetid: 1dd20c6b-ddbb-40ef-ad34-609d398d008a
+ms.service: sql-database
+ms.custom: development
+ms.devlang: NA
+ms.topic: article
+ms.tgt_pltfrm: NA
+ms.workload: sqldb-design
+ms.date: 02/01/2017
+wacn.date: ''
+ms.author: srinia
+---

 # Design patterns for multitenant SaaS applications and Azure SQL Database
 In this article, you can learn about the requirements and common data architecture patterns of multitenant software as a service (SaaS) database applications that run in a cloud environment.
 It also explains the factors you need to consider and the trade-offs of different design patterns.
 Elastic pools and elastic tools in Azure SQL Database can help you meet your specific requirements without compromising other objectives.